CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 ## Introduction

 Clustering is a data analysis technique.
-When looking at large data sets, clustering can help us identify groups of data that have a “similar behavior”.
+When looking at large data sets, clustering can help us identify groups of data that have a “similar behavior” (von Luxburg, 2007, p.
+395).
-The goal of clustering is to make groups of data in which the data points inside of a group are similar to each other while datapoints from different groups are dissimilar to each other.
-Spectral clustering is a clustering algorithm that's been found to have superior advantages compared to traditional clustering algorithms such as k-means or single linkage (von Luxburg, 2007).
+The goal of clustering is to make groups of data in which the data points inside of a group are similar to each other while datapoints from different groups are dissimilar to each other (Luxburg, 2007, p.
+396).
+Spectral clustering is a clustering algorithm that's been found to have superior advantages compared to traditional clustering algorithms such as k-means or single linkage (Luxburg, 2007, p.
+395).

 Next, I will introduce the mathematical objects used in spectral clustering: similarity graphs and laplacian matrices.